Prenuptial Agreements for Mixed Marriage Couples in Indonesia

 Legal Constraints for Mixed-Couples

 If you are foreigner and plan to marry an Indonesian, you need to get a prenuptial agreement.
-Considering that foreigners are not allowed to legally own property in Indonesia, and if you wish to take the quite sensible precaution of a prenuptial agreement for the purpose of protecting yourself and your properties in the event that one of you dies, a prenuptial agreement is a must-have choice.
+Considering that foreigners are not allowed to legally own freehold title landed property in Indonesia, and if you wish to take the quite sensible precaution of a prenuptial agreement for the purpose of protecting yourself and your properties in the event that one of you dies, a prenuptial agreement is a must-have choice.
 The Indonesian government can, by law, take virtually every purchased property away from the grieving party if they did not create such a protective document PRIOR to marriage.
+(Note: Since May 2017 it has become possible to make an agreement for separation of assets during a marriage.
+See: Postnuptial Agreements)

 The legal constraints came from the Basic Property Law enacted in 1960 imposed that Indonesian married to the foreigner will be precluded to own a property in Indonesia.
 This is because the Marriage Law imposed joint property regime as imposed in Article 35: “Property acquired during the course of a marriage become community property.”
 As for the community property, the Marriage Law imposed further in Article 36 (1): “In regards to the Community Property, Husband or Wife may act on the consent of both parties.”
 Islamic Compilation Law, which is enacted specifically for Muslims, stipulates that: “A Husband or Wife is not allowed to sell or transfer the community property without the consent of the other.”
 This makes perfect sense because mutual consent must be obtained from the other spouse.
 When it comes to mixed couples, such consent cannot be obtained from your foreign spouse because they are not allowed to own property in Indonesia.